 Having a Google+ local page along with publisher markup added to the Google+ social media icon will give Google its local business information.
 Franchises can benefit from having this for all of their location pages.
 It will add a location and any reviews to the rich information offered.

 Google gives the best documentation on structured data.
 It is scattered and hard to find though.
 Pieced together, they give the best information, which have been added throughout this guide.

 You can add structured data in the following ways:

 - Learn the HTML markup.
 This is the best method as it is universal and may have a higher rate of implementation.
-You can use Google’s Structured Data Markup Helper or the Schema Creator from Raven Tools to help you get started.
+You can use Google’s Structured Data Markup Helper to help you get started.
 A web developer will then have to add this to the page.